MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-object-fundamentals.md

 - [Hosts and host groups](host-groups.md)

-  Hyper-V hosts that VMM manages organized into groups based on location or purpose.
+  Hyper-V hosts that VMM manages, organized into groups based on location or purpose.

 - [Logical networks](network-logical.md)